 The Meidum Pyramid, which is one of the most famous Egyptian pyramids, was originally built in the form of a stepped pyramid.
 At some point during its construction, the decision was made to fill in the steps, thereby creating an outer casing with smooth sides.
 However, the outer walls collapsed before construction was completed and the project was likely abandoned at that point.

-Many people who visit the Meidum Pyramid usually do so while staying in Cairo where the also visit other popular attractions like the Cairo Citadel and the 14th-century Khan el Khalili Bazaar.
-You can read more about the Meidum Pyramid here, or if you are ready to visit the pyramid or any of the other most famous pyramids in Egypt, you can create a customized Egypt tour here.
+Many people who visit the Meidum Pyramid usually do so while staying in Cairo where the also visit other popular Cairo tourists attractions like the Cairo Citadel and the 14th-century Khan el Khalili Bazaar.
+You can read more about the Meidum Pyramid here, or if you are ready to visit the pyramid or any of the other most famous pyramids in Egypt, you can also create a customized Egypt tour here.